 Beaten copper dishes and plaques by John Pearson (and possibly some of his rare silver examples) and the Homes Arts and Industries Association, has also been successfully sold by Liberty throughout the 1890s, and these reflected the influence of the growing Arts and Crafts Movement on designers and artists of the period.

 Liberty’s Cymric silver designs

-The concept and promotion of Liberty’s Cymric range appears to have come from John Llewellyn, Director and Head of the Silk Department, whose Welsh heritage provided its name.
+The concept and promotion of Liberty’s silver Cymric range appears to have come from John Llewellyn, Director and Head of the Silk Department, whose Welsh heritage provided its name.

 In 1899, maker’s marks were registered in London and Birmingham.
 From the evidence which has survived it appears that the Silver Studio was commissioned to supply most of the initial designs for the exhibition at the Regent Street premises which launched the range in May 1899.

 The Silver Studio was a well-established design agency which provided material for many leading contemporary manufacturers and it had already formed a strong business relationship with Liberty in the field of textile design.

 Its leading talents Rex Silver, Harry Napper and John Illingworth Kay, were probably all involved in producing designs for this first exhibition, as well as the then unknown Archibald Knox.

 Later, in the autumn of 1899, Liberty exhibited a further selection of silverwork which was designed by artists based in Birmingham – Oliver Barker (1856-1936), Bernard Cuzner (1877-1956) and Albert Edward Jones (1879-1954).